midlantica/LovelyBunchOfCoconuts/content/grifts/decenter-the-workplace.md

 ---
 title: 'Decenter the Workplace'
-claim: 'Decenter the Workplace'
+grift: 'Decenter the Workplace'
-translation: 'Productivity is problematic.'
+decode: 'Productivity is problematic.'
 ---